UoB-HPC/cachebw/README.md

 Author: Patrick Atkinson

-This benchmark is primarily designed to measure the memory-bandwidth of different levels of the memory hierarchy.
+This benchmark is primarily designed to measure the memory-bandwidth of different levels of the memory hierarchy in CPU and GPU architectures.
 It works by running a STREAM Triad kernel many times on each thread (CPU) or each SM (GPU), and calculates the aggregate memory-bandwidth.
 This methodology was inspired by the work done in:

 > Deakin T, Price J, McIntosh-Smith S. Portable methods for measuring cache hierarchy performance.
 2017.
 Poster sessions presented at IEEE/ACM SuperComputing, Denver, United States